Net Promoter Score® Survey

 Are you measuring your Net Promoter Score (NPS®) at your school?

-If you would like a proposal with pricing for the Net Promoter Score Survey, please contact Rick Newberry.
-You will know your school’s Net Promoter Score as well as the reasons parents gave you as promoters, passives and detractors.
+Enrollment Catalyst can conduct this Net Promoter Score Survey for your school for $750.
+By moving forward with this key survey, you will know your school’s Net Promoter Score as well as the reasons parents gave you as promoters, passives and detractors.